 On 7 September 2017, the NZ Transport Agency enacted a bylaw allowing electric vehicles to use 11 priority bypass lanes (motorway onramps) on state highways in Auckland for a 12 month trial.

-This bylaw will expire at midnight between 7-8 September 2018.
-From this date, electric vehicles are no longer able to use these priority lanes.
+This bylaw expired at midnight between 7-8 September 2018.
+From this date, electric vehicles were no longer able to use these priority lanes.

 The Transport Agency carried out a survey of Auckland-based electric vehicle owners to evaluate the trial.

 In the survey, electric vehicles owners said the use of priority lanes wasn’t a significant factor in their decision to purchase an electric vehicle.
 That is, the trial didn’t have any significant impact on the uptake of electric vehicles.

 The Transport Agency is happy to share its experience and lessons learnt with other road controlling authorities.

 What was the trial about?